MOSH-Insa-Toulouse/2021-2022-BOUKEZZATA-BERTON-MESLOUH/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-After the manufacturing of the gas sensor, we would like to design a system from an ESP32 microcontroller to retrieve the data from the sensor and communicate the detection of a certain gas on a server with a LoRA module
+After manufacturing the gas sensor, we would like to design a system from an ESP32 microcontroller to retrieve the data collected from the sensor and communicate the detection of a specefic gas towards a server with a LoRA module

 <p align="right">(<a href="#top">back to top</a>)</p>